Digital-Ethos-Academy/220372-AG-AISOFTDEV-Team-3-PromptPioneers/artifacts/prd_gen.md

 - **Accessibility:** The user interface must comply with WCAG 2.1 AA standards.
 All functionality must be keyboard-navigable, and screen reader compatible.

-- **Usability:** Users must be able to generate their first PRD within 20 minutes of account creation without training.
+- **Usability:** Users must be able to generate their first PRD within 20 minutes.
 The interface must be intuitive with contextual help available throughout.

 - **Reliability:** The AI analysis must maintain consistent output quality with less than 5% variance in completeness scores.
 The system must gracefully handle AI API failures with appropriate user messaging.